Kumutha05/Online_Course_Enrolment_and_Progress_Tracking_System/README.md

-# Online Course Tracking System
+# Online Course Enrolment and Progress Tracking System

 ## Project Overview
 This project is an Online Course Tracking System implemented using MySQL / SQL.